openstack/ironic/doc/source/admin/drivers/ilo.rst

 Boot modes
 ~~~~~~~~~~
-Refer to `Boot mode support`_ section for more information.
+Please refer to `Boot mode support`_ for more information.

 UEFI Secure Boot
 ~~~~~~~~~~~~~~~~
-Refer to `UEFI Secure Boot Support`_ section for more information.
+Please refer to `UEFI Secure Boot Support`_ for more information.

 Node cleaning
 ~~~~~~~~~~~~~
-Refer to `Node Cleaning Support`_ for more information.
+Please refer to `Node Cleaning Support`_ for more information.

 Hardware Inspection
 ~~~~~~~~~~~~~~~~~~~
-Refer to `Hardware Inspection Support`_ for more information.
+Please refer to `Hardware Inspection Support`_ for more information.

 Swiftless deploy for intermediate deploy and boot images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Refer to `Swiftless deploy for intermediate images`_ for more information.
+Please refer to `Swiftless deploy for intermediate images`_ for more
+information.

 HTTP(S) Based Deploy
 ~~~~~~~~~~~~~~~~~~~~
-Refer to `HTTP(S) Based Deploy Support`_ for more information.
+Please refer to `HTTP(S) Based Deploy Support`_ for more information.

 iLO drivers with standalone ironic
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Refer to `Support for iLO drivers with Standalone Ironic`_ for more information.
+Please refer to `Support for iLO drivers with Standalone Ironic`_ for
+more information.

 RAID Configuration
 ~~~~~~~~~~~~~~~~~~
-Refer to `RAID Support`_ for more information.
+Please refer to `RAID Support`_ for more information.

 agent_ilo driver
 ^^^^^^^^^^^^^^^^